CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 0 - Introduction.md

 **NOTE!** Please use dark mode for the diagrams to show properly.

 **NOTE!** Some of the derivations of formulae in this guide assumes the reader is familiar with algebra, trigonometry, vectors, basic differentiation and integration, and basic operations with matrices.
-(Essentially, high school math)
+(See § Useful Mathematics)

 ## Table of Contents
 1. Coordinates